-One of the most important swamp-dwelling fish is the mosquitofish.
+One of the critical swamp-dwelling fish is the mosquitofish.
 As the name suggests, it feeds on mosquitos, of which there are plenty in the Everglades and other major parks.
-The fish may be tiny, but it is plentiful and does an important job in its place in the food chain.
+The fish may be tiny, but it is plentiful and does an essential job in its place in the food chain.
 The fish will eat enough mosquito larvae to help with population control.
 A healthy number of mosquito-eating fish means that the swamp isn’t overrun.
 Simultaneously, these small fish are the perfect little morsel for many bigger fish and birds that live there.

 As these smaller fish regulate insect populations, we also need larger fish to feed on the smaller ones.
 Predatory carnivorous fish are abundant in swamps and can feed on a surprising array of creatures other than fish.

 The bull shark is one such species.
-They can head inland into marshy areas and swamps to hunt, which has led to sightings in the Everglades and into some regions in Louisana.
+They can head inland into marshy areas and swamps to hunt, leading to sightings in the Everglades and some regions in Louisana.
 There are also stories about alligators attacking bull sharks, creating a fascinating battle between two very different apex predators.
 Bull sharks will also create nurseries inshore, as will lemon sharks.
 Lemon sharks commonly do this further off the Florida coast, with good numbers in the Bahamas.
 But, they are found in Florida and up into the Carolinas.

 Another important consideration with these swampy areas of the southern states is that not all of these species are native.
 Some are invasive and could pose a big problem to indigenous wildlife by taking over their habitat or eating some species.
 The problem can get so bad that fishermen are even encouraged to kill any invasive species they come across to lower numbers and protect the natural environment.

 America’s swamps would not be sustainable without our fish.
-Swamps and other wetlands need fish in the waters to fill that important role in the food chain.
+Swamps and other wetlands need fish in the waters to fill that vital role in the food chain.
 Many that spend their days controlling the insect populations will also find themselves at risk from other fish, birds, or even humans.
 The variety of species, right up to the largest sharks, also shows that all kinds of aquatic life will find a way to take advantage of these waterways.